shd101wyy/markdown-preview-enhanced/docs/advanced-export.md

 * [Bibliographies and Citations](./pandoc/bibliographies-and-citations.md)

 ## Attention
-graphs like `mermaid, wavedrom, viz, plantuml` will not be working with `advanced document export`
+graphs like `mermaid, wavedrom, viz, plantuml` will not be working with `pandoc document export`